tjelvar-olsson/biologists-guide-to-computing/source/managing-your-system.rst

 - It can be easy to forget how you how you configured your machine, do make notes
 - Once you start finding it tedious making notes you should start thinking about automating the configuration of your system using a tool such as Ansible
+- If you are working on a Windows machine you can run Linux in a virtual machine